OpenScienceMOOC/Module-6-Open-Access-to-Research-Papers/content_development/11_MAIN_Institutional_and_subject_repositories.md

 ### SHERPA/RoMEO ###

 Knowing which version(s) of the manuscript you are permitted to deposit in a repository is important.
-In an earlier section [Preprints postprints and VORs](8_MAIN_Preprints_postprints_and_VORs.md) the [SHERPA/RoMEO](sherpa.ac.uk/romeo/) service was introduced briefly.
+In an earlier section, [Preprints postprints and VORs](8_MAIN_Preprints_postprints_and_VORs.md), the [SHERPA/RoMEO](sherpa.ac.uk/romeo/) service was introduced briefly.
 SHERPA/RoMEO is a searchable database of the Green OA policies supported by specific publishers and journals.
 RoMEO can tell users which manuscript versions can be deposited in repositories and under what conditions.

-It is important to remember that, as an author who may have submitted a manuscript to a journal publisher or conference organizer, it will normally be necessary to sign a copyright transfer agreement (CTA) with the publisher.
+It is important to remember that -- as an author who may have submitted a manuscript to a journal publisher or conference organizer -- it will normally be necessary to sign a [copyright transfer agreement](https://en.wikipedia.org/w/index.php?title=Copyright_transfer_agreement&oldid=916302646) (CTA) with the publisher.
 This transfer is necessary to enable publication and subsequent reproduction of your paper by that publisher.
 However, it is not uncommon for the CTA to also restrict what authors are permitted to do with their manuscripts.
-RoMEO therefore provides intelligence about exceptions to publisher CTAs, which manuscript versions can be deposited and any other conditions.
+RoMEO therefore provides intelligence about exceptions to publisher CTAs, which manuscript versions can be deposited and any other relevant conditions.

-As a general open science rule, retaining rights is paramount
+The figure below (a screen snippet from RoMEO) sets out the typical intelligence that is provided by RoMEO.
+The [live page can be accessed on RoMEO](http://sherpa.ac.uk/romeo/issn/1556-4673/) directly.
+A simple 'tick' and 'cross' approach highlights the basic rights available to the user/author.
+For example, in the example below for the [Journal on Computing and Cultural Heritage](http://sherpa.ac.uk/romeo/issn/1556-4673/) we can note that the author can:

+* Deposit ('archive') his/her pre-print in a repository.

+* Deposit their accepted author manuscript ('post-print'), but;

+* Cannot deposit the version of record.

+Additionally, the entry for this journal in RoMEO stipulates some additional requirements.
+These are set out in the 'general conditions' section and include such things as, 'Must link to publisher version', and the inclusion of a 'set statement' on the repository or the manuscript itself.

+RoMEO therefore provides a useful tool in quickly determining what publishers have to deposit their work in a repository.

 ![SHERPA/RoMEO user interface](images/sherparomeoscreen.png?raw=true)

+As a general open science rule, retaining author rights is paramount.
+By retaining rights scholars can ensure optimum value is

 ### Section on preparing manuscript for deposit ###